 Thus, the bill has not addressed long-standing fears it will only benefit large, out-of-state corporations run by white men.

 The other problem is the lack of a dedicated funding stream to neighborhoods most harmed by the War on Drugs.
 The tax on cannabis in the proposed bill is not high enough to support that and giving money to the police, which the bill does.
 But prominent advocates believe the tax is too low and should be raised to include such a funding stream.
 Ruiz said the implementation bill must have money going back to the communities most harmed.

-To avoid the problem California has where the legal cannabis is so expensive most are still relying on underground dealers, the lawmakers want the price of New Jersey cannabis to be kept low to undercut the underground market.
+To avoid the problem California has, where legal cannabis is so expensive, most are still relying on underground dealers.
+Lawmakers want the price of New Jersey cannabis to be kept low to undercut the underground market.
 Ruiz and Goldstein separately said that they would like the underground entrepreneurs to sell legitimately in New Jersey’s legal cannabis market.